trevordblack/Juliog/README.md

 2) Has specific impacts on the conversion to verilog

-Conversion to Verilog
----

-Occurs after the parameterization and sanitization steps of preprocessing.

-The @async macro does three things:
-1) @async macro calls are directly converted into always @* function calls in verilog
-2) Aany wire assigned within an @async macro will be converted to a reg
-3) Any if-else statements inside of and @async will remain an if-else statement inside an always block, whereas if-elses outside @async will be turned into ? : calls

-The reason it might be desirable to use or not use @async macros is due to the intended hardware.

-+ FPGA compilation tends to improve with explicit ? : Mux calls, due to the poor quality of FPGA compilation software.
-Therefore, the @async macro may not be desired

-+ ASIC compilation is done in dc_shell, where the existence of always blocks rather than ? : Mux calls is fairly insubstantial

-+ The @async macro can be also used as a style choice

 ### Inclusion of Don't Cares and High Impedances

 They are in here, but at present, are dumb.
 They only exist to aid in simulation.